hcoles/pitest-site/quickstart/mutators.markdown

 Experimental Argument Propagation (EXPERIMENTAL\_ARGUMENT\_PROPAGATION)
 -------------------------------------

-Experimental mutator that replaces method call with one of its parameters of matching type
+Experimental mutator that replaces method call with one of its parameters of matching type.

 <a name="EXPERIMENTAL_BIG_INTEGER" id="EXPERIMENTAL_BIG_INTEGER"></a>

 Experimental Big Integer (EXPERIMENTAL\_BIG\_INTEGER)
 -------------------------------------

-Experimental mutator that swaps big integer methods
+Experimental mutator that swaps big integer methods.

 <a name="EXPERIMENTAL_NAKED_RECEIVER" id="EXPERIMENTAL_NAKED_RECEIVER"></a>

 Experimental Naked Receiver (EXPERIMENTAL\_NAKED\_RECEIVER)
 -------------------------------------

-Experimental mutator that replaces method call with this
+Experimental mutator that replaces method call with a naked receiver.

 <a name="EXPERIMENTAL_MEMBER_VARIABLE" id="EXPERIMENTAL_MEMBER_VARIABLE"></a>